DingshanDeng/DiskMINT/docs/source/archive_docs/index_v0.md

 ## Quick INSTALLATION

 1. Download the code use the `git clone` or download this repo as zip into your local directory `Yourpath/DiskMINT/`.
-2. Open terminal, go inside your path `cd Yourpath/DiskMINT/`, type `Make install`.
+2. Open terminal, go inside your path `cd Yourpath/DiskMINT/`, type `make install`.
 This should install both the `Python` and `Fortran` modules into your machine.
 3. Start Using!

 For more information, please check our [Quick Start Guide](https://diskmint.readthedocs.io/en/latest/quickstart.html) in our [Documentation](https://diskmint.readthedocs.io/en/latest/index.html).